sikenman/CSS_Bank/README.md

 ----
 ## Projects
 - four-corner.html
-    - displays planets at the four corners of the web page.
+    - displays planets at the four corners of the web page
-    - displays moon at the center of the page.
+    - displays moon at the center of the page
-    - makes use of css variables
+    - make use of CSS variables
     - prevented text selection
-    - animation of Earth, coming towards the moon slowly
+    - animation of Earth, Earth is slowly coming towards the moon

 ### Example CSS Code in four-corner.html
 ```css